Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey

-More recently, some novel ideas appear in NLU research, which provides new possibilities for further improvements.
+\paragraph*{Novel perspectives} More recently, some novel ideas appear in NLU research, which provides new possibilities for further improvements.
 Traditional NLU modules rely on the text converted from the audio message of the user using the Automatic Speech Recognition (ASR) module.
 However,~\cite{singla2020towards} jumped over the ASR module and directly used audio signals as the input of NLU.
 They found that by reducing the module numbers of a pipeline system, the predictions were more robust since fewer errors were broadcasted. \cite{su2019dual} argued that Natural Language Understanding (NLU) and Natural Language Generation (NLG) were reversed processes.
 Thus, their dual relationship could be exploited by training with a dual-supervised learning framework.
-The experiments exhibited improvement in both tasks. \cite{qin2021survey} reviewed recent advances in natural language understanding, which can be an extension of this section.
+The experiments exhibited improvement in both tasks.